subscriptions-project/swg-js/docs/page-markup.md

 ## Microdata markup

-SwG uses Schema.org markup.
-Using Microdata, the mark up could look like this:
+Using Microdata, the markup could look like this:

 ```
 <div itemscope itemtype="http://schema.org/NewsArticle>